Putting our region at the heart of medtech

 - Regulatory pathway guidance

 Visit the Proof of Market webpage for more information on deadlines and the application process.

-We have a number of exciting PoM projects currently underway here at Leeds Beckett, including Dr Nat Milton, from the School of Clinical & Applied Sciences, recently receiving funding for his diagnostic aid for Alzheimer’s disease.
+We have a number of exciting PoM projects currently underway here at Leeds Beckett, including Dr Nat Milton, from the School of Health, recently receiving funding for his diagnostic aid for Alzheimer’s disease.
 Nat is one of our innovation champions and holds a number of patents related to his research into the diagnosis and treatment of Alzheimer’s disease.

 Grow MedTech sponsored the MedilinkNW Healthcare Business Awards earlier in February and I was lucky enough to attend.
 This was a truly inspiring evening, with awards going to the recent innovative medtech breakthroughs made in the region.

 There are also lots of exciting Grow MedTech events in the pipeline and I am looking forward to getting involved with the Leeds Digital Festival (23rd April to 3rd May).